 Please Note: The NMA does not currently support single ethical and scientific review of multi-jurisdictional projects involving data linkage and access to state-wide data collections in WA and NSW.
 For WA refer to the WASM, for other jurisdictions, please contact the local jurisdictional research office for further advice on requirements and processes.
 Contacts are available in the Fact Sheet November 2019

 WA Health sites must accept the ethical and scientific review undertaken by a NHMRC Certified Lead HREC participating in the NMA as sufficient review for the purposes of the multi-centre projects conducted at sites under their control.

-> Find further information on the process in the WA Health NMA Guidelines December 2017 and WA Health Research Governance and Single Ethical Review Standard Operating Procedures.
+Find further information on the process the Research Governance Procedures.

-> The Department of Health's WA Health National Mutual Acceptance September 2017 presentation gives an overview of the scheme and information on how to submit an ethics application to either a WA Health or non-WA Health NMA Lead HREC.
+The Department of Health's WA Health National Mutual Acceptance September 2017 presentation gives an overview of the scheme and information on how to submit an ethics application to either a WA Health or non-WA Health NMA Lead HREC.

 Under the NMA scheme, the HREA must be used for all ethics applications.

 If ethical review is by a WA HREC: the Coordinating Principal Investigator (CPI) should complete the HREA via the NHMRC website and uploaded to the RGS website as a pdf supporting document.
 It should be submitted with the WASM via RGS.